-The Department of Mines and Petroleum (DMP) through its Reforming Environmental Regulation (RER) Program explored the introduction of a Low-Impact Authorised Activities Framework.
+The Department of Mines, Industry Regulation and Safety (DMIRS) through its Reforming Environmental Regulation (RER) Program explored the introduction of a Low-Impact Authorised Activities Framework.
 This was one amendment contained within the Mining Legislation Amendment Bill 2015.
 This bill was passed by the Lower House in September 2015 and was referred to the Upper House Standing Committee in February 2016.
 The Standing Committee response was tabled in May 2016.

 The process will be: